ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/openscap_integration.md

 #### Scheduling an OpenSCAP Compliance Check on Container Images

 Once you assign the built-in OpenSCAP policy profile to a container provider, you can schedule a compliance check against the policy profile.
-The method for doing is similar to that of scheduling a normal compliance check ([???](#compliance-schedule)):
+The method for doing is similar to that of scheduling a normal compliance check ([Scheduling a Compliance Check](#scheduling-a-compliance-check)):

 {% include_relative _topics/steps_schedule-compliance-check.md %}